-The fall 2020 Grawemeyer Scholarship application is now closed.
+The Fall 2021 Grawemeyer Scholarship application is now open.

 The University of Louisville annually awards ten students who demonstrate an interest in undergraduate research in their respective fields with the Grawemeyer Scholarship.
 The program is open to high school graduates with a minimum 3.5 GPA and a 31 ACT or 1390 SAT.
 Recipients are involved in a program of civic and cultural engagement in Metro Louisville.
 Recipients are also encouraged to do undergraduate research with faculty.